Judy Garland: Influence

-Turner Classic Movies dubbed Garland "history's most poignant voice."
-Entertainment Weeklys Gene Lyons named her "the Madonna of her generation."
-The American Film Institute placed her eighth among the greatest female stars of Golden Age Hollywood cinema.
-In June 1998, in The New York Times, Paglia wrote, "Garland was a personality on the grand scale who makes our current crop of pop stars look lightweight and evanescent."

 In recent years, Garland's legacy has been sustained for fans of different ages, both younger and older.
 In 2010, The Huffington Post contributor Joan E. Dowlin concluded that Garland possessed a distinct "it" quality by "exemplif[ying] the star quality of charisma, musical talent, natural acting ability and, despite what the studio honchos said, good looks (even if they were the girl next door looks)."
 Ruhlmann commented that "the core of her significance as an artist remains her amazing voice and emotional commitment to her songs" and that "her career is sometimes viewed more as an object lesson in Hollywood excess than as the remarkable string of multimedia accomplishments it was."
 In 2012, Strassler described Garland as "more than an icon...
 Like Charlie Chaplin and Lucille Ball, she created a template that the powers that be [sic] have forever been trying, with varied levels of success, to replicate."

-Garland's live performances towards the end of her career are still remembered by fans who attended them as "peak moments in 20th-century music."
-She has been the subject of over 30 biographies since her death, including the well-received Me and My Shadows: A Family Memoir by her daughter, Lorna Luft, whose memoir was later adapted into the television miniseries Life with Judy Garland: Me and My Shadows, which won Emmy Awards for the two actresses who portrayed her (Tammy Blanchard and Judy Davis).

 Garland was posthumously awarded the Grammy Lifetime Achievement Award in 1997.
 Several of her recordings have been inducted into the Grammy Hall of Fame.
 These include "Over the Rainbow," which was ranked as the number one movie song of all time in the American Film Institute's "100 Years...100 Songs" list; and four more Garland songs are featured on the list: "Have Yourself a Merry Little Christmas" (No. 76), "Get Happy" (No. 61), "The Trolley Song" (No. 26) and "The Man That Got Away" (No. 11).

 She has twice been honored on U.S. postage stamps, in 1989 (as Dorothy) and in 2006 (as Vicki Lester from A Star Is Born).
+On June 10, 2022, the centennial of her birth, she was honored with a perfume named after her, entitled "Judy—A Garland Fragrance", created by Vincenzo Spinnato.